Queuety

 Auditing and archival

 Export completed workflows for long-term storage or compliance.
-The JSON file contains the full execution history, including state snapshots at every step, timing data, and error messages.
+The JSON file contains the full execution history, including inputs, outputs, before/after state, timing data, and error details.

 $data = Queuety::export_workflow( $workflow_id );